The Truth You Need To Know about Reactivity

 Frustration-Based Reactivity

-Frustration-based reactivity happens when a dog is unable to reach something they want, like another dog or a person.
+Frustration-based reactivity happens when a dog can’t reach something they desperately want, like another dog or a person.
 This type of reactivity is driven by the dog’s desire to interact or explore but is hindered by constraints such as a leash or barrier.
 Frustration-based reactivity can also occur when a dog is overly excited and lacks the emotional self-control to remain calm.

-Why is it Important to Know Which Type?
+Why is it Important to Know Which Type of Reactivity Your Dog Has?

 Health Check

 As always, the first step towards resolving any behavior problem, reactivity included, is to get a full health check up to rule out any pain or illness as the underlying cause.
 I often find with fear-based reactivity clients, that more often than not, there is an underlying health issue: things like joint pain or lingering stomach bugs.
 Makes sense right?
-If I’m walking down the street with discomfort or pain, I’m not going to have a lot of tolerance for being approached by strangers either.
+If I’m walking around with a sore knee, I’m not going to have a lot of patience for someone rushing up to greet me either.
+Rule this out first.

 Management